 Bringing people together

-Since the modern Olympic Games were established in 1896, they have brought people across the world together.
-With the rise of social media and smartphones, we are living in a world that is more connected than ever before, where people can access and discuss digital content on the go.
-The campaigns that are capitalising on Rio 2016 successfully are those that show that like the Olympics, they have the potential to unify consumers and enrich their lives.
+Since the modern Olympic Games’s establishment in 1896, they have brought people across the world together.
+With the rise of social media and smartphones, the world has more connection than ever before.
+People can access and discuss digital content on the go.
+The campaigns capitalising on Rio 2016 successfully show they have the potential to unify consumers and enrich their lives.
+Much like the Olympics,